shamanskyh/SimpleMerge/README.md

 SimpleMerge
 ===========

-Super simple mail merging for Mac OS X using CSV and Mac's Mail.app.
+Super simple mail merging for macOS using CSV and Mac's Mail.app.
 [Download the binary here.](https://sourceforge.net/projects/simplemerge-mail/files/latest/download)

 Start by creating a CSV file with one header row and no header columns.
 Excel or Numbers are both capable of exporting to CSV.